Matthijs de Ligt: 2020s

 De Ligt was a member of the Netherlands' squad for UEFA Euro 2020.
 After missing the team's opening match against Ukraine, he made his tournament debut against Austria on 17 June 2021.
 De Ligt was sent off for handball in the Netherlands' 2–0 loss to the Czech Republic at the round of 16 stage on 27 June.

 On 14 June 2022, De Ligt served as captain of the Netherlands for the first time in a 3–2 victory against Wales in the 2022–23 UEFA Nations League.
 In November, he was named in the Dutch squad for the 2022 FIFA World Cup, where he started the team's opening match against Senegal and appeared as a substitute in a 3–1 victory against the United States in the round of 16.
 After being initially named in the Netherlands' squad for the 2023 UEFA Nations League Finals, De Ligt was forced to withdraw due to a calf injury and was replaced by Daley Blind.

 On 29 May 2024, De Ligt was named in the Netherlands' squad for UEFA Euro 2024.
-However, he did not feature in any match throughout the tournament.
+However, he did not feature in any match throughout the tournament as the team reached the semi-finals, losing out to England.
+In May 2026, he underwent a back surgery which ruled him out of the 2026 FIFA World Cup.